 What Happens When I Contact You?

-Over the phone we will discuss basic information, including contact information, presenting problem, insurance, and any questions you may have.
+Basic information will be taken over the phone.
+This includes contact information, presenting problem, insurance, and any questions you may have.
 If I miss your phone call, I will return it within 24 hours.

 Confidentiality begins at initial contact.
-Confidentiality will only be broken if there is reported abuse or neglect of children, elderly or disabled persons.
-If I have reason to suspect the client is seriously in danger of harming him/herself or as threatened to harm another person.
-If there is a court order.
+Confidentiality will only be broken due to: abuse/neglect of children, elderly or disabled persons.
+Suicidal or homicidal intent, or if there is a court order.